rocketBANG/SplitPane.js/readme.md

 ## Getting started

+Import splitpane.min.js e.g. `<script src="min/splitpane.min.js" type="text/javascript"></script>`

-Add the split-pane class to your div
+Then add the split-pane class to your div
 Then add the pane-[horizontal/vertical] to specify direction

 Call `SplitPane()` in your document ready function